Although this should be the mechanism of last resort, in some cases it is impossible to avoid court litigation.

 In this event, we are encouraged by the court and its process to take a practical approach and we will endeavour to assist you to reach a resolution with the help of a Judge at several stages before a Trial.

 We will prepare your case in readiness for a Trial ensuring that all the issues are covered and presented in the best way, whilst also looking for opportunities to reach a settlement wherever possible.
 We would usually engage and introduce you to an experienced family law barrister as part of your team in order to add their specialist skills of advocacy and further independent analysis to give you the best possible representation.
 You would have the benefit of making decisions about your case after consultation with all of your team.

-Whilst Helen Pidgeon and Caroline Wright are trained mediators they can also act as legal advisors to parties engaged in the mediation process with other mediators.
+Whilst Helen Pidgeon is a trained mediator, she can also act as legal advisors to parties engaged in the mediation process with other mediators.

 A mediator is not able to offer independent legal advice to either party.
 Therefore, as part of the mediation process it is often helpful for participants to have the benefit of their own legal advice so that during the mediation process you are aware of your rights and responsibilities and what you can expect to achieve.
 This enhances and supports the mediation process.

 In this process, each person appoints their own collaboratively trained lawyer and you and your respective lawyers all meet together to work out issues face to face in a very open way.